Using authority is one of the most ways to rise above the fold and get more eyes on your content. But what do you think the best approach is?

 What is content authority?

 Content authority is an established methodology where research doesn't simply provide what to write to fulfil the demand for content about your products and services online; it's the methodology to increase the effectiveness of that content over time.
-With an effective content authority process in place, your content will increase visibility in search engines, social media, relevant sites, and your company's online presence.
+With an effective content authority process, your content will increase visibility in search engines, social media, relevant sites, and your company's online presence.

 How is content created to develop authority?